cybera/Health-Data-Generator/README.md

 To generate any number of health records, use the 'generate' command.
 Either a 'simple' or a 'complex' record format can be created.
 ```
 generate <integer> <simple|complex>
+where:
+	'n' is the number of records to generate, and
+	'simple' or 'complex' are the type of record to generate
 ```

 To use this package in your own project, simply import the required packages: